AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Simulation Details

 and the transition diagram is illustrated in Fig. \ref{fig:markov_chain}.
 Observe that setting $\rho = 0$ makes the bits i.i.d (since $p(b_i = 1|b_{i-1} = 0) = p(b_i = 1)$).
 On the other hand, setting $\rho = 1$ implies only two sequences are seen - all-ACK with probability $p$ and all-NACK with probability $1 - p$.
 More generally, given $p$ and $\rho$, the codeword probability $\pi_m$ corresponding to the message sequence $\mathbf{b}_m = \{b_0, b_1 \ldots b_{k-1}\}$ is given by

-While it can be argued that a first order Markov model may not be sufficient to capture the correlation among HARQ-ACK bits, PDSCH CRC logs from field measurements have supported the adequacy of first order Markov modelling.
-However, we would like to emphasise that our encoder and decoder design principles can be applied to any higher order Markov model or more complex probability distributions, as long as the HARQ-ACK bits are sufficiently biased towards ACK.
+While it can be argued that a first order Markov model may not be sufficient to capture the correlation among HARQ-ACK bits, PDSCH CRC logs from field measurements have supported the adequacy of first order Markov modeling.